joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6351432/2025/05/12/hurricanes-capitals-nhl-playoffs-2025-game-4-takeaways/

 **With Guarantees Galore, Christie’s Has a Rocky Start to Auction Week**\
-`There was little bidding on the art collection of the Riggio family, who built their fortune on the Barnes & Noble bookstore chain — a caution flag for the art market.`\
+`There was little excited bidding on the art collection of the Riggio family, who built their fortune on the Barnes & Noble bookstore chain — a caution flag for the art market.`\
 https://nytimes.com/2025/05/12/arts/design/auction-christies-mondrian-monet.html

 **NBA world reacts to Mavs' draft lottery win: 'The lottery gods are shining'**\